 A medieval castle moat was a deep and wide ditch surrounding medieval castles for the purpose of defence.
-The ditch was filled with water and thus acted as one of the primary castle parts for protection against enemy invasion.
+The ditch was commonly filled with water and thus acted as one of the primary castle parts for protection against enemy invasion.

-A medieval castle moat had supreme importance in the castle parts for preliminary defence.
+A castle moat had supreme importance in the castle parts for preliminary defence.
 The first requirement to make a castle moat was access to a water source.
-Due to this reason, it was common to built castles near a water source such as a river, stream, or lake.
+Due to this reason, it was common to build castles near a water source such as a river, stream, or lake.

-The obvious purpose was to make the approach of the heavy weapons difficult.
+The obvious purpose was to make the approach of the heavy siege weapons difficult.
 Some weapons such as siege towers needed to be brought near the castle walls to work effectively and a medieval castle moat acted as an effective deterrence against such weapons.
-Further, a medieval castle moat precluded the danger of tunnelling underneath the castle walls which was an effective method of penetrating the castle defences.
+Further, a medieval castle moat precluded the danger of tunneling underneath the castle walls which was an effective method of penetrating the castle defenses.

 Another way possible option was to sail a barge across the moat to the castle walls.
 In any case, it wasted a lot of time which the defenders of the castle could use to their advantage.